Good News for young writers

 We will not be able to offer feedback on individual entries.

-Simultaneous submissions are accepted and encouraged, though please let us know if your piece has been accepted for publication elsewhere.
+Simultaneous submissions are accepted and encouraged, though please let us know if your piece is subsequently accepted for publication elsewhere.
 And if that happens, congratulations!